Hum Elimination Tech Bulletin from sandman.com

-If the AC outlets are wired wrong it's likely that you'll get some kind of ground loop, or an imbalance will be made worse because the engineer who designed the device assumed the outlet would be wired properly.
+If the AC outlets are wired wrong, it's likely that you'll get some kind of ground loop, or an imbalance will be made worse because the engineer who designed the device assumed the outlet would be wired properly.

 Always carry an Outlet Checker and use it to check the outlet!
 It could save you hours of chasing your tail!

-Do You Have Ground Loop?
+Do You Have a Ground Loop?

 If the ground in the building is bad you could really chase your tail.
 You might go outside to make sure there's a wire connected to the ground rod(s) that is going inside the building (usually on the opposite side of the wall from the electrical panel).
-Electricians have been know to forget to connect it to the ground rod.
+Electricians have been known to forget to connect it to the ground rod.